Rna-Tariq/alx-low_level_programming/README.md

-C is a low programming language
+C is a low level programming language